Murder of Janet Brown

 Janet Brown (27 January 1944 – 10 April 1995) was an English nurse who was murdered by an intruder in her house in Radnage, Buckinghamshire in 1995.
 The case remains unsolved, and the investigation remains open.
-Links have also been suggested between her murder and that of 50-year-old Carolanne Jackson 10 miles away in Wooburn Green, which occurred in similar circumstances and on almost the exact same day two years later.
+A link has been suggested between her murder and that of 50-year-old Carolanne Jackson 10 miles away in Wooburn Green, which occurred in similar circumstances and on almost the exact same day two years later.
 In 2015 it was announced by police that a DNA profile of Brown's killer had been extracted.

 Biography

 Janet Brown was born in Southampton, an only child.
 She worked as a research nurse at the Public Health and Primary Care department of Oxford University.
-Her husband, Grahaem Brown, worked in Switzerland as a senior executive at Ciba-Geigy, a pharmaceuticals company.
-The couple had three children.
-The family lived in a remote farmhouse, situated on an 11 acre estate in Radnage, Buckinghamshire, valued at £345,000 (1995 prices).
+Her husband Grahaem Brown worked in Switzerland as a senior executive at Ciba-Geigy, a pharmaceuticals company.
+The couple had three children and the family lived in a remote farmhouse situated on an 11 acre estate in Radnage, Buckinghamshire, valued at £345,000 (1995 prices).

 Following a spate of local burglaries, Janet Brown had formed the local Neighbourhood Watch scheme.
-She was known to be security-conscious, and had installed a panic alarm in the house.
+She was known to be security-conscious and had installed a panic alarm in the house.

 Murder

-Janet Brown was at home alone on the evening of the 10 April 1995.
+Brown was at home alone on the evening of 10 April 1995.
 Her husband was working in Switzerland, her eldest daughter and son were at university and her youngest daughter was staying at the home of a friend.
-At some point after 2020 GMT, an intruder or intruders entered the house and handcuffed and gagged Brown, and then beat her across the head with a blunt instrument, possibly a crowbar, until dead.
-Police described the attack as "extremely brutal".
+At some point after 20:20 GMT, one or more intruders entered the house and handcuffed and gagged Brown, and then beat her across the head with a blunt instrument, possibly a crowbar, until dead.
+Police described the attack as "extremely brutal."

-At some point Brown is believed to have triggered a panic button in her bedroom.
-Despite the alarm ringing, the killer seemed to have taken his time at the scene, washing his hands of blood and moving around the house.
+Brown is believed to have triggered a panic button in her bedroom at one point during the attack.
+Despite the ringing alarm, the killer seemed to have taken his time at the scene, washing his hands of blood and moving around the house.

-Her body was discovered by builder Nick Marshall and his teenage son, who were performing renovation work on the garage, at the bottom of her stairs at 0811 GMT on the 11 April.
+Brown's body was discovered by builder Nick Marshall and his teenage son, who were performing renovation work on the garage, at the bottom of her stairs at 8:11 GMT on 11 April.

+Brown's funeral and burial took place at St Mary the Virgin church in Radnage, on 13 June.